zourzouvillys/codedom/README.md

 netlibs codedom provides such an implementation.
 Currently it's just for Java, however other languages will be added as needed (or pull requests).

+## History

+This code was initially part of a Java GraphQL implementation, but when the (author)[https://github.com/zourzouvillys] needed similar functionallity for the XANGKit project, it was moved into the netlibs repo.